jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

 ```
 ##### IAM User
 1. Create a new IAM User with programmatic access and attach the IAM Policy you just created above.
-2. Copy the AWS access key ID and Secret access key to a safe location such as secrets manager or key vault, as they'll be used in the GitHub Action Workflow setup below.
+2. Copy the AWS access key ID and Secret access key for your user to a safe location such as secrets manager or key vault, as these will be used in the GitHub Action Workflow setup below.

 #### Create GitHub Action Workflow

-1. From within your GitHub repo navigate to .github/workflows/ and create a new file called `build-and-deploy.yml`
+1. From within your GitHub repo navigate to: .github/workflows/ and create a new file called `build-and-deploy.yml`
 2. Copy and paste the following into your newly created GitHub Action workflow and update the FIXME value for the region that your S3 bucked was deployed in.

 ```scss